 Looking to get out of the office and into the fresh air?
 Been meaning to do more physical activities and eat more fresh fruit?
 What about getting in some fun outdoor activities with the family before the cold weather hits?
 Picking your own apples is the perfect way to check these items off your list.

-Franklin County, has orchards dotting some of the most scenic landscapes in Massachusetts.
+Franklin County, in Western Massachusetts, has orchards dotting some of the most scenic landscapes in Massachusetts.
 Pick from century old trees located in orchards that have been in the family for generations or from newer experimental orchards.
 While you’re at it, take a break, bring a picnic lunch, and take in the scenery or refuel at some of the orchard restaurants.
-Here are four of our favorite pick your own spots.
+Here are five of our favorite pick your own spots.

 Clarkdale Fruit Farms